RAITG11/Be-Techy/README.md

 </body>
 </html>
 ```
-For other 5 wesites do same.
+For other 5 websites do same.

 Add templates to settings.py.
 See below picture: